pulumi/docs/content/docs/guides/crosswalk/kubernetes/apps.md

 ## Learn More

-To learn more about how to work with Kubernetes and Pulumi, check out the [Kubernetes Tutorials][k8s-tutorials] for details.
+To learn more about Kubernetes deployment and how to work with Kubernetes and Pulumi, check out the [Kubernetes Tutorials][k8s-tutorials] for details.

 [k8s-tutorials]: {{< relref "/docs/tutorials/kubernetes" >}}